 C-COM is going to encounter significant competition on its development path.
-Ease of use, worldwide distribution, effective customer support, attractive pricing and mass production capabilities coupled with high reliability are mandatory product goals to be the market leader.
-To date, C-COM maintains a strong technological and historical advantage over its COTP competition, as well as a price and design advantage over other established players in this marketplace.
-The Company has carved out a significant worldwide market presence for its niche products.
+Ease of use, worldwide distribution, effective customer support, attractive pricing, and mass production capabilities coupled with high reliability are mandatory product goals to be the market leader.
+To date, C-COM has maintained a strong technological and historical advantage over its COTP competition, as well as a price and design advantage over other established participants in this marketplace.
+The Company, over its 25 years of operation, has carved out a significant worldwide market presence for its niche products.

 If C-COM can maintain price, availability and technology leadership, the Company is confident that it holds a distinct advantage over others presently in this market segment or considering entering it.
-This is due to the many years of software development, refined hardware design, advanced product development and an impressive global base of loyal customers with over 8,500 antenna systems deployed in over 100 countries and supported by a worldwide reseller network of 600+ dedicated resellers and systems integrators.
+This is due to the many years of software development, refined hardware design, advanced product development and an impressive global base of loyal customers with over 10,000 antenna systems deployed in over 100 countries and supported by a worldwide reseller network of 600+ dedicated resellers and systems integrators.
+In addition, C-COM has a compelling reputation for delivering highly reliable, cost effective and well supported products to the mobile VSAT customer base in time frames that are unmatched in the industry.